 Whether you’re looking to expand your business or simply need a quick cash flow boost, there are a few things to know about business lending.
 Learn what’s involved and how to prepare if you’re considering applying for a business loan.

-You can usually choose to pay either fixed or variable interest rates, and select a frequency of business loan repayments that is most suited for your finances – such as monthly, quarterly or yearly.
-The regular business loan repayment amount is typically worked out over 1 to 30 years; and you can use different types of security – such as cash, residential property, commercial property or business assets – to ‘secure’ your loan.
-If you would prefer not to put up security against a loan, you could consider an unsecured business loan, though these tend to be for smaller amounts.
+You can usually choose to pay either a fixed or variable interest rate and select a frequency of repayments that suit you – usually monthly, quarterly, or yearly.
+The regular repayment amount is typically worked out over a 1 to 30 year loan term.
+You can use different types of security such as cash, residential property, commercial property, or business assets to secure your loan.
+If you don’t want to put up security against a loan, you could consider an unsecured business loan, though these tend to be for smaller amounts.

 Business loans can help fund expansion and growth along with managing cash flow.
 A business loan may be suitable for your business if you need funding for things such as a business acquisition, start-up costs, capital investment, property acquisition or development, or refinancing other lending.